The Vetements-Balenciaga Complex

 Demna Gvasalia Heralds Fashion's New Order

-Suleman Anaya spoke with Vetements co-founder Demna Gavasalia in the days surrounding the Vetements SS16 presentation, including his first interview having been announced as the artistic director of Balenciaga:
+Suleman Anaya spoke with Vetements co-founder Demna Gavasalia in the days surrounding the Vetements SS16 presentation, including his first interview after having been announced as the artistic director of Balenciaga.

 My family moved from ex-Soviet Georgia to Düsseldorf in 2000, and I stayed there for a year and a half.
 It was a brief period, but significant in that it was where I figured out what I wanted to do.
 I had studied economics in Georgia, just because my parents didn’t believe that fashion design could be a real profession one could live off of.
 So I had my bachelor’s degree in economics, and when I arrived in Germany, the idea was for me to get a job at a bank.
 But in Düsseldorf, I decided I owed it to myself to do what I really wanted to do, and in 2002 I started my studies at the Royal Academy of Fine Art in Antwerp.